NDepend

 C# ValueTuple

-The generic ValueTuple structures
+The Generic ValueTuple Structures

-There are 8 generic structures in the namespaces System that are: ValueTuple<T1>, ValueTuple<T1,T2> (…) ValueTuple<T1,T2,T3,T4,T5,T6,T7,TRest>
+• 8 generic structures in the namespace System: ValueTuple<T1>, ValueTuple<T1,T2> … ValueTuple<T1,T2,T3,T4,T5,T6,T7,TRest>

 The choice of structure over class has been driven by performance.
 Instances of structures are lightweight: they are values stored on the thread stack or within an object’s binary layout.
 Thus these values are not tracked by the Garbage Collector at runtime, hence the substantial performance gain.